 Now that there are two versions of the Acer C7 (a newer one with 4G of RAM), I need to be more precise, that I upgraded the previous 2G ram device.
+Here is a video of the complete upgrades being successfully done by a friend.
 There are actually two upgrades that I did:

 I think we are safe upgrading the memory and HDD as they are less likely points of attack.
 The memory is already volatile, and the SSD gets verified by the OS digital signature which is stored in the read only portion or the ROM.